Editor’s Note: This note was updated with minor edits on June 5, 2015 to more accurately reflect the current Evernote feature set.

 - Clip ideas from websites as you come across them.
 For example, reading about a hip restaurant in New York City?
 Clip the page and save to your New York Trip notebook — tag with the destination and type (restaurants, for example).
 Do the same with itineraries suggested by your favorite travel blogs and reviewers.
 [Download the Web Clipper for your browser of choice].

 - Clip flight options and save them to Evernote, email them directly from Evernote to your travel companions for feedback.
 Update your flight selections in Evernote so that you never have to refer back to long email chains.

 - Create a shared trip notebook that you can update and share with friends.
 Drop in your itineraries, plane tickets and hotel confirmation numbers, destination ideas, as well as scanned copies of all of your passports.
-Premium Evernote users can allow others to edit notebooks, so you can plan your entire trip together in one shared notebook [see Introduction to Sharing].
+Evernote users can allow others to edit notebooks, so you can plan your entire trip together in one shared notebook [see Introduction to Sharing].

 - Take pictures or scans of travel books, travel accessories and clothes you might want to consider buying later.

 - Save your packing list in Evernote.
 Take it with you when you’re out shopping for trip necessities.
 Check off items as you purchase them.

 - Create a ‘Don’t Forget’ notebook or tag and make sure all images of items you’re bringing with you are tagged.
 Before you head out the door, search for this notebook or tag and make sure you’ve got everything you need.